pashok6798/TTG_Tools/README.md

 - Poker Night 2
 - The Wolf Among Us
 - The Walking Dead: Season Two
-- Tales from the Borderlands
+- Tales from the Borderlands (2015 & 2021 versions)
 - Game of Thrones
 - Minecraft: Story Mode
 - The Walking Dead: Michonne